Ahmed-Samer/alx-pre_course/README.md

-My first readme has been updated
+This is my first readme updated